engineerjoe440/engineerjoe440/README.md

 # Joe Stanley

 I'm a young engineer focusing in embedded programming and Linux systems.
-Working for Schweitzer Engineering Laboratories, I do programming in Python and IEC 61131-3 quite often.
+Working for Schweitzer Engineering Laboratories, I program in Python and IEC 61131-3 quite often, but I dabble in a fair amount of other languates too!
+Not to mention I lend my hand to some hardware design.

 ***Check out my blog!***